-Under Texas personal injury law, parents who have experienced the loss of a child due to negligent or wrongful actions, may have the right to go after legal recourse through suing for a wrongful death.
+Under Texas personal injury law, parents who have experienced the wrongful death of a child, may have the right to go after legal recourse through suing for a wrongful death.

 While financial compensation does not address the psychological devastation of this substantial loss, it can help provide support during the grieving process and while the family attempts to heal.

-That’s why in this blog post our Houston wrongful death lawyers explore the rights of parents in Texas to file a wrongful death lawsuit after the tragic loss of a child, covering legal eligibility, potential compensation, timelines, and the role of experienced attorneys in seeking justice and support.
+In this blog post we’ll explore the rights of parents in Texas to file a wrongful death lawsuit after the tragic loss of a child, covering legal eligibility, potential compensation, timelines, and the role of experienced attorneys in seeking justice and support.

 Let’s begin.